 Powering the Aprilia SXR 160 will be the same engine as the Aprilia SR 160.
 The 160 cc fuel-injected, three-valve engine delivers 11 PS of power and 11.6 Nm of torque.

 The Aprilia SXR 160 is expected to be launched with the SXR 125 and will carry a sticker price around INR 1.25 lakh (ex-showroom).

 5. Aprilia SXR 125

+The last name in the list of upcoming scooters in India is Aprilia SXR 125.
 The Italians sure do know style.
 Aprilia is set to introduce a 125 cc variant of its maxi-scooter which it had unveiled at Delhi Auto Expo 2020.
 The Aprilia SXR 125 will look identical to the SXR 160, save for maybe a decal job.